| Biography | Artist's Statement | Inventory Catalogue | Artists Represented | Hiroshi Hara

 “ART NAW KANAGAWA”, 21st Century museum of Contemporary Art, Kanazawa, Kanazawa Ishikawa

-“Zikken Exhibition” Ibaragi Ceramic Art Museum, Ibaragi, Kagawa, Japan
+2003-06 “Zikken Exhibition” Ibaragi Ceramic Art Museum, Ibaragi, Kagawa, Japan

-Selected Award:
+Selected Award

 3rd Prize, “The Grand Prix River Arts Exhibition 2006”

-Artist's Statement
+Artist Statement

 Current Works of Hiroshi Hara

 I have been using Japanese ink on handmade Washi (Japanese paper) for my recent work.
 I always try to limit how much I do on the paper because I don’t want to take away from the beauty of the Washi itself.
 I draw various kinds of transparent brushstroke lines rhythmically, then apply delicate shading with Japanese ink on them so you can still see the brushstroke lines.
-I aim to express speculation and meditational feelings to inspire viewers through my work using the simplest technique and the least colour.
+I aim to express speculation and meditation feelings to inspire viewers through my work using the simplest technique and the least colour.

 Washi is mainly made of Kozo and Mitsumata which are Japanese plants.
 Sometimes hemp and bamboo are used to produce Washi as well.
 All of them are shrubs/low trees which can grow on any mountain in Japan; they can be artificially grown too.
 It is quite easy to use them to make pulp as well.